COVID-19 Q&A for ITA Customers

 Can I schedule or reschedule my exam?

-As of July 14th, we will be resuming exams in a majority of communities where we established safety protocols with the venues.
+As of July 14th, 2020, we have resumed exams in communities where we established safety protocols with the venues.

-Communities where we will be able to hold exams at this time will include these venues.
+Exams are being held at these venues.
 If you can’t write your exam at one of these sessions, we can arrange for you to write your exam at one of the 60 Service BC offices around the province.
 To initiate an exam sitting, please contact our customer service department.

-With the reopening of exams as of July 14th, 2020 and to further assist during this unprecedented time, we will be temporarily waiving exam fees.
-Anyone who is scheduled and writes a 3rd or subsequent exam between July 14th until June 1, 2021 will have their exam fee waived.
+To further assist during these unprecedented times, we are temporarily waiving exam fees.
+Anyone who is scheduled and writes a 3rd or subsequent exam between July 14, 2020 until June 1, 2021 will have their exam fee waived.

 For challengers, the initial $120 assessment fee is still applicable and this includes your first two initial exam requests.
 Third and subsequent exam requests will be waived as outlined above.